Do You Love What You Do?

-I am so thankful for the experiences that God placed in my life that have led me here.
+I am so thankful for the experiences that God placed in my life that have led me to this place.
 Although I didn't really know all those years ago that God was directing me, I am thankful that He was.
 He placed me in situations that resulted in me loving what I was doing and that made a huge difference.

 Remember, God knows what's best for us and what our desires are.
 He knows what will truly make us happy - especially when it comes to working.

 He places interests within our hearts to lead us to the career that best suits us...and I believe that this leads to loving what we do!
 I understand now why I chose nursing as a career.
 I never wanted to be a nurse, but God knew that it was what would make me happy.